Working with Partners

 Local authorities, community safety partnerships and National Park Authorities are encouraged to sign up to the Memorandum of Understanding and to date 20 have signed it, with Canterbury Council being the first to sign up back in 2011.

-See Appendix 1 to find out who has signed up to the MOU.
+See our page detailing Appendix 1 to find out who has signed up to the MOU.

 Appendix 2 of the Memorandum of Understanding sets out the heritage crime offences for designated assets, including: listed buildings, scheduled monuments, historic wrecks, military remains and conservation areas.